Indianapolis Colts vs. New England Patriots NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Home and road insights

-- Indianapolis is 3-4 against the spread, and 3-4 overall, at home this year.
+- Indianapolis is 3-4 against the spread, and 3-4 overall, at home this season.

-- This year in away games, New England is 5-1 against the spread and 6-0 overall.
+- On the road, New England is 6-0 overall and 5-1 against the spread.

-- This season the Patriots are 3-1 ATS as 2.5-point underdogs or more on the road.
+- As 2.5-point underdogs or more on the road, the Patriots are 3-1 ATS.

-- This season, in six away games, New England has gone over the total twice.
+- In six road games this season, New England has gone over the total twice.

 Powered by Data Skrive.